When should you start collecting your Social Security benefits?

 If your full retirement age is 67 and you begin collecting Social Security at age 62, for example, your benefits are reduced by about 30 percent.

-However, this scenario is only valid if the husband does not claim his benefits early, the authors point out.
+However, this scenario is only valid if the husband does not claim his benefits early.
 By not claiming early benefits, the husband effectively increases the monthly benefit his wife eventually receives upon his death.

 What’s your break-even?

-To better determine when you should start drawing Social Security, it may help to calculate your break-even age.
+Calculate your break-even age to better determine when you should start drawing Social Security.

 Your break-even age occurs when the total value of higher benefits (from postponing retirement) starts to exceed the total value of lower benefits (from choosing early retirement.)